Charlotte Amalie Introduction Walking Tour, Charlotte Amalie

 Inside the synagogue, the Torah ark takes center stage on the east wall, while the tevah is positioned on a dais against the west wall.
 The interior design reflects a thoughtful layout, with a square of four Ionic columns demarcating the center of the chamber.
 Movable wooden partitions separate the seating areas for men and women, maintaining a tradition of modesty and respect within the congregation.
 The synagogue boasts a domed ceiling adorned with beautiful chandeliers, mahogany pews, and sand floors, creating an atmosphere of timeless elegance.

-In 1997, the St. Thomas Synagogue was rightfully designated a National Historic Landmark, recognizing its architectural significance and historical importance.
+In 1997, the Saint Thomas Synagogue was rightfully designated a National Historic Landmark, recognizing its architectural significance and historical importance.
 Adjacent to the synagogue, the Weibel Museum offers visitors an immersive journey through over 200 years of Jewish life in Saint Thomas, further enriching the cultural and historical tapestry of the region.

 10